bayek335/weather-app/readme.md

 # Weather App

-An application that is built with node js, which uses express js as a framework.
+An application that made with node js, which uses express js as a framework.
 To get the current weather, I use Open Weather API from the OpenWeather  Website where take the free pricing

 ## Features
 - Get current weather by ip